Field Labeling Quick Topics

 Other Hazards

-In addition to relevant construction evaluations, the equipment will also be tested for compliance to safety requirements.
-The tests may vary depending on the type of equipment.
+In addition to relevant construction evaluations, the tool will also be tested for compliance to safety requirements in the course of a field evaluation.
+The tests may vary depending on the type of tools being tested.

 You can also learn more about what to expect during a field label evaluation from this blog here.